 Kappa’s valvetrain features a number of innovations: roller swing arm lowers friction in the valvetrain thereby helping improve fuel efficiency.
 Hydraulic lash adjusters ensure clearances between the valve stem and roller swing arm are always perfect: zero, eliminating valve tapping noise.

-A new valve spring features an innovative beehive shape and smaller retainer.
+A new valve spring features an innovative beehive shape and a smaller retainer.
 Its reduced weight and spring load help lower friction and improve fuel economy.

-Kappa’s valvetrain is driven by a silent-type steel timing chain that replaces roller-type timing chain: The optimized design greatly reduces impact forces and noise when the gear tooth and chain engage.
+Kappa’s valvetrain is driven by a silent-type steel timing chain that replaces a roller-type timing chain: The optimized design greatly reduces impact forces and noise when the gear tooth and chain engage.
 Moreover, the chain requires absolutely no maintenance.